POWER, SUCTION AND ENERGY EFFICIENCY

 Did you know that the most powerful vacuums don’t necessarily have the best suction?
-If you take a closer look at EU energy labels, you’ll discover lots of information; this includes the machine’s energy efficiency, which floors it’s suitable for, and how much dust can escape.
+If you take a closer look at EU energy labels, you’ll discover a wealth of information.
+They include the machine’s energy efficiency, which floors it’s suitable for, and how much dust can escape into the air.
 All of these details are worth considering before you invest in a new vacuum cleaner.

 It’s a common assumption that a motor with higher wattage will result in better cleaning of your home.
-However, there is some debate as to how true this is.
-Some people argue that the machine can be designed for high performance on a low wattage – for example, not all of the power is used for suction, with some being lost as noise and heat.
+However, some people argue that machines can be designed for high performance on a low wattage – for example, not all of the power is used for suction, with some being lost as noise and heat.

-The European Union imposed new rules in September 2014, limiting vacuum cleaner motors to 1600 W. From 2017, this is going to reduce to 900 W. It is, however, worth noting that these regulations will only apply to mains power cleaners, and not to rechargeable, robot, or handheld models.
+The European Union imposed new rules in September 2017, limiting new vacuum cleaners to 900 W of power and 80 dB of noise.
+It’s worth noting that these regulations only apply to corded cleaners, and not to rechargeable, robot, handheld, steam or carpet washer models.

 The stronger the suction, the more dust and dirt a vacuum cleaner will pick up in a single pass.

-We’ve explained the benefits of cyclonic technology in our features section.
-By moving the air in a spiral motion, suction is kept at its maximum, for consistently great cleaning results, even as your machine gets older.
+We explain the benefits of cyclonic technology in our Features section.
+By moving the air in a spiral motion, suction is kept at its maximum for consistently great cleaning results, even as your machine ages.

 Like most household appliances, vacuum cleaners must now be given an EU energy rating.
-The label will indicate where it falls on the A to G scale, with A being the most efficient and G the least.
-From 2017, we’ll also see the introduction of A+++ rating for the best performing models.
+The label will indicate where it falls on the A+++ to D scale, with A+++ being the most efficient and D the least.

 There will also be a rating for how much dust is re-emitted into the air, which is worth considering for allergy sufferers.